tanghao-xiaomi/docs/en/device_dev_guide/driver/timer_driver/timer/Arch_Timer.md

 ```

-### 3. Upper-half Interfaces
+### 3. `Upper-half` Interfaces

-Upper-half interfaces provide standardized Timer functions for various modules in the kernel and support the following modes:
+`Upper-half`interfaces provide standardized Timer functions for various modules in the kernel and support the following modes:

-- **Tickless Mode**: Depending on the time unit, interfaces are divided into two groups: `struct timespec` and `tick` interfaces.
+- Tickless Mode: Depending on the time unit, interfaces are divided into two groups: `struct timespec` and `tick` interfaces.
-- **Tick Mode**: Natively supports `tick` interfaces to reduce time conversion work between the `sched` and `arch` modules.
+- Tick Mode: Natively supports `tick` interfaces to reduce time conversion work between the `sched` and `arch` modules.

 Developers can select which interface to enable by configuring the option `CONFIG_SCHED_TICKLESS_TICK_ARGUMENT`.

-Upper-half interfaces are mainly called by `sched`.
+`Upper-half` interfaces are mainly called by `sched`.
 The Timer interfaces required by `sched` are defined in the `/include/nuttx/arch.h` file, and interface descriptions can be found in [Arch Timer Interfaces](#ii-arch-timer-interfaces).

-### 4. Lower-half Interfaces
+### 4. `Lower-half` Interfaces

-The lower-half driver provides standardized `struct timer_ops_s` interfaces for use by the following components:
+The `lower-half` driver provides standardized `struct timer_ops_s` interfaces for use by the following components:

-- Upper-half
+- `Upper-half`
 - `ioctl` system calls
 - Other driver programs
 - Kernel modules